-CasP makes the price-constructing process central to the meaning of capital values.
-Rather than a representation of underlying productive capacity, capital values express an evaluation by market participants of a capitalized entity's social power, of which productive entities are only a part.
+In contrast, CasP makes the price-constructing process central to the meaning of capital values.
+Rather than a representation of underlying productive capacity, capital values express an assessment by market participants of a capitalized entity's power, of which productive entities are only a part.
 Government policies, consumer trends, technological changes and big weather events, among many other agents, can all be assessed and translated into the prices of capital.
-As such, there is no "economic" and "non-economic" distinction to be made.
-Adopting Bruno Latour's conception of irreduction (Latour 1993a), I argue that financial values become the measure of the irreducible entities that comprise owners' matters of concern.
+As such, there is no 'economic' and 'non-economic' distinction to be made.
+Adopting Bruno Latour's conception of irreduction (1993), I argue that financial values become the homogenizing measure of the irreducible, heterogeneous entities that comprise owners' matters of concern.